estherzinha26/estherzinha26/README.md

-- 👋 Hi, I’m @estherzinha26
+- 👋 ola, meu nome é @estherzinha26
-- 👀 estou interessada em aprender a programar novas linguagens -🌱  eu estou aprenden a programar recentimente a linguagem javascript e scretch
+- 👀 estou interessada em aprender a programar novas linguagens
+- 🌱  eu estou aprenden a programar recentimente a linguagem javascript e scretch

 <!---
 estherzinha26/estherzinha26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.